Haiti President Acts To Oust Judges In Power Struggle - UrduPoint

 Jean-Louis said earlier this week he accepted the role of interim leader to oversee a transition of power from Moise's government.

-But the United States has backed Moise's stance and he appears to have retained control of the Caribbean island nation, which has a long history of instability and deep poverty worsened by natural disasters.
+The United States has until now backed Moise's stance and he appears to have retained control of the Caribbean island nation, which has a long history of instability and deep poverty worsened by natural disasters.

+But in a statement on Twitter, the US embassy in Port-au-Prince said it was "deeply concerned about any actions that risk damaging Haiti's democratic institutions.""The executive order is now being widely scrutinized to determine whether it conforms to Haiti's Constitution and laws," the statement added.

 The dispute over when the president's term ends stems from Moise's original election.
 He was voted into office in a poll subsequently canceled after allegations of fraud, and then elected again a year later, in 2016.